aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/tishrei/tkhine-matriarchs-new-moon-tishrei-rosh-hashanah.html.md

 </span></div></td>

 <td width="53%"><div class="english">
 We also beseech our matriarchs to pray for us that we may not, [G!D] forbid, need to depend upon human charity, for the shame which is incurred thereby is greater than the gift which is received.
-May we be nourished by your beloved holy hand. <em>Omeyn</em>.
+May we be nourished by your beloved holy hand.
+Omeyn.
 </div></td></tr>
 </tbody></table>